 The basic assumption of architectural urbanism is an interdisciplinary relation between architecture, urban design, and urban planning that can be understood through multi-scalar typal and typological reasoning.
 The analysis of architecture’s formative diagrams in Studio 1 is therefore a prerequisite to an operative understanding of built forms within the city.
 The questions emerging from the Architecture of Education and Knowledge and the Privatisation of the Public, provide a typological and intellectual framework to study this relationship in Term 2.

 Studio 2 focuses on studies of urban plans relevant to the types analysed in Studio 1.
 It builds on the previously defined concepts of deep structure and fundamental type and analyses built form within the context and scales of the city.
 Hereby Studio 2 will introduce students to the conventions of urban design and planning—its parameters, processes, and limits.

-The phenomena of the contemporary city has been theorised in the recent past by a number of critical writings and projects that reformulate, and object to, the traditional history of urban planning.
-A history that emerged with scientific urbanism in the late nineteenth century and became formalised by the efforts of the Modern Movement.
-The course positions the modernist theories of a new contemporary city, which developed with an increased fascination with the city, and discusses twentieth-century theories that largely define themselves in opposition to modernist doctrines.
+The phenomenon of the city has been continuously theorised through a number of critical writings and projects that reformulate, and object to, its established history.
+At the same time, modern urban planning only emerged with scientific urbanism in the late-nineteenth century and was formalised by the Modern Movement.
+The course positions the modernist theories of a new contemporary city, which developed with an increased fascination with the city, in the wider context.
 The course proposes that the city has increasingly become a critical field of theory driven by practitioners in an attempt to reconnect architecture with the challenges and questions raised by the contemporary city and prolific urbanisation.